 - Once the cause of the accident is determined, corrective actions can be taken to prevent the same or similar losses from occurring again.

 - Discovering patterns in accidents may help determine if procedures need to be altered to keep people and property safe.

 - Sharing information and discoveries helps to prevent future accidents and can reduce risks for others.

-Accident investigation is not about assigning blame.
+An investigation is meant to determine the root cause of an accident and prevent reoccurrence; it is not about assigning blame.
 If people feel they are being attacked during an accident investigation, it may lead to false accident recounts, delayed accident reports, and perhaps even cover-ups.
 If this happens, the opportunity to learn from the accident will be lost.

 Lack of time, knowledge, and desire are all roadblocks to completing a good accident investigation.
-Combat these issues by dedicating the time and training it takes to learn how to properly investigate a loss and identify the proximate cause.
+Combat these issues by dedicating the time and training it takes to learn how to properly investigate a loss and identify the cause.
 Create a safety culture that others can trust and that encourages compliance.
-Also, investigate an incident just like an accident.
-An incident is considered an event that does not result in harm to a person or property, but it still presents the same learning opportunity.

 Editor's note: This article was originally published in March 2012 and has been updated for accuracy and comprehensiveness.